-Registration is good for one calendar year, and registered lobbyists must re-register by January 15 each year.
+Lobbyists who lobby the state-level legislature reports within 10 days of the end of the month.
+The legislature meets for at least 60 days beging a colal sessions or extensions of the regislature meets.
+January 15 each year.
 Once registered, a lobbyist has a general duty to update their registration within ten days if there are any material changes to the information contained on the registration, or within three days for lobbyists of the General Assembly if changes happen when the legislature is in session.